rqlite/rqlite/DOC/PERFORMANCE.md

 ```
 where `/path_to_persistent_disk/data` is a directory path on your persistent disk.

 Setting `-on-disk-startup` is also important because it disables an optimization rqlite performs at startup, when using an on-disk SQLite database. rqlite, by default, initially builds any on-disk database in memory first, before moving it to disk.
 It does this to reduce startup times.
 But with databases larger than 2GiB, this optimization can cause rqlite to fail to start.
-To avoid this issue, you can disable this optimization via the flag.
+To avoid this issue, you can disable this optimization via the flag, but your startup times may be noticeably longer.